COSC3020/recurrence-analysis-Hrics12/README.md

 So calculated in a geometric series? (a * (1-r^n)/ (1-r)) a=n^5
 r=1/3^5
-n is the number of levels in the tree. n^5 * (1 - (1/3^5)^(L+1)) / (1 - 1/3^5)
+L is the number of levels in the tree. n = L+1 because starting from level 0

+n^5 * (1 - (1/3^5)^(L+1)) / (1 - 1/3^5)